$430,506Average Value$221Average Price per Sq Ft23Homes For Sale

 Main Street houses a range of locally owned shops and restaurants

-Parowan’s Main Street area is home to historic sites like the Parowan Old Rock Church Museum, formerly used as a church and community center in the community’s earliest days.
+Parowan’s Main Street area is home to historic sites like the Parowan Old Rock Church Museum, formerly used as a church and community center in the town’s earliest days.
 Surrounding the historic town center are family-owned eateries like Parowan Café, which is known for its diner fare and fresh cinnamon rolls.
-Dede’s Farmhouse Café is another local favorite, serving American fare in a rustic wood-built cabin.
+Dede’s Farmhouse Café is another local favorite, serving American classics in a rustic wood cabin.
 For groceries, Parowan Market has been a staple for over 40 years, passed down through three generations.
 Locals drive to Cedar City for large chains like Walmart.

 Cozy cafés line Parowan’s Main Street, framed by trees in autumn hues.